karthik26288/Spark_Tutorial/Scala/Scala_Concepts.md

   }
 ```
 **************

 ## Scala Features:
+* Scala is Object Oriented
+  * Scala is pure object oriented
+  * Every value is scala is an Object
+  * Scala Function also is an Object
+  * Subclassing
+  * Mixin-based composition -- Multiple inheritance
+* Scala is Functional
+  * In Scala, every function is an object
+  * Ananymous Functions
+  * Higher- Order functions
+  * Nested
+  * Currying
 * Type inference: Scala offers Type Inference i.e., no need to provide the data type explicitly
 * Singleton objects: Scala offers Singleton i.e., no static members.
 * Immutability: Scala offers Immutability i.e., can not modify variable values.